UT-ADL/milrem_visual_offroad_navigation/README.md

 We set ourselves a goal to collect 50 hours of data consisting of 150 km of trajectories.
 This was inspired by the ViKiNG paper having 42 hours of training data.
 Time-wise this goal was achieved, distance-wise slightly less data was collected, 104 km.

-In addition to collecting the data we wanted to also validate if it is usable for training the neural networks.
+In addition to collecting the data we wanted to validate if it is usable for training the neural networks.
 We actually went further than that by not only training the networks, but also implementing a proof-of-concept navigation system on [Jackal robot](https://clearpathrobotics.com/jackal-small-unmanned-ground-vehicle/).

 ### Data sources